Keith O'Quinn

 Keith O'Quinn is an American football coach.
 He is the former special teams coordinator for the Dallas Cowboys of the National Football League (NFL).

 Early years

-O’Quinn was born in San Antonio, Texas.
+O’Quinn was born in Pensacola, FL.
 He played the strong safety position on the football team at the University of North Texas, playing under Jeff Ireland in 1992 and 1993.
-O'Quinn earned a bachelor’s of science degree at the University of North Texas and went on to earn a master’s degree in counseling and human development from Hardin-Simmons University.
+O'Quinn earned a bachelor's of science degree at the University of North Texas and went on to earn a master's degree in counseling and human development from Hardin-Simmons University.

 Coaching career

 Dallas Cowboys

 In 2010, O'Quinn was hired by the Dallas Cowboys as an offensive quality control coach, a position he would serve for four seasons.
 In 2014, he was promoted to the assistant special teams coach.
 In 2018, O'Quinn was promoted to special teams coordinator.

 Personal life

 O’Quinn and his wife, Reigan, have three children, Mysti, Brittney and Brock.